 - Bond Compliance Coordinator

-The Executive Vice President for Finance, Treasurer, & Chief Financial Officer has the authority to change the composition of the committee and the committee members at any time.
+The Executive Vice President, Treasurer, & Chief Operating Officer has the authority to change the composition of the committee and the committee members at any time.
 In addition, the Bond Compliance Coordinator may invite guests to attend Committee meetings in person or by teleconference as needed and as appropriate.
 The General Counsel or his or her designees shall serve as counsel to the Committee.
 The Bond Compliance Committee shall meet as often as needed, but no less than monthly.
 Discrete compliance tasks will be assigned to specific individuals across the Institution, as determined through consultation between the Bond Compliance Coordinator, the Bond Compliance Committee, and the identified individuals.
 A quorum of the Committee shall consist of no less than fifty percent of Committee Members in attendance, at least one of whom must include the Bond Compliance Coordinator.

 III.
 EXPENDITURE OF BOND PROCEEDS

 Expenditure of bond proceeds will be reviewed by the Bond Compliance Coordinator, in accordance with established internal procedures.
 Requisitions must identify the financed property in conformity with the “TEFRA” public approval for the bonds and the tax certificate executed by Drexel University at closing, including certifications as to the character and average economic life of the applicable bond-financed property.
 Requisitions for costs that were paid prior to the issuance of the bonds are, in general, limited to costs paid subsequent to, or not more than 60 days prior to, the date a “declaration of intent” to reimburse the costs was adopted by an authorized officer of [Entity Name] Drexel University or by the bond issuer.
 No more than 2% of proceeds may be requisitioned to pay costs of issuing the bonds.